 Reclaiming the Classroom - Part 1

-The sun poured through the louvered windows of Professor Luyando’s classroom at Mukuni National University, casting golden light on the woven mats that lined the back wall—gifts from elders who still read the soil like scripture and knew the sky’s moods by heart.
+The sun poured through the louvered windows of Professor Luyando’s classroom at Mukuni National University, Zambia, casting golden light on the woven mats that lined the back wall—gifts from elders who still read the soil like scripture and knew the sky’s moods by heart.

 “Today,” Luyando began, her voice calm but resolute, “we are not just learning.
 We are reclaiming.”

-The students leaned in—future engineers, teachers, agricultural scientists, and healers.
+healers (doctors and nurses), teachers, and various research scientists.
 This was no ordinary course.
 It was The Integration Studio, a new curriculum initiative that aimed to disrupt the colonial foundation of African education by fusing ancestral knowledge with contemporary learning.

 “For too long,” she continued, “we’ve sat in classrooms shaped by people who did not believe our grandmothers could think.”